david-alvarez-rosa/personal-website/content/posts/devirtualization-and-static-polymorphism.md

 }
 ```

-For a regular, non-virtual member function like in the example, the free
+For a regular, non-virtual member function `foo` like in the example above,
-function `bar` issues a direct call[^fn:1] to `foo`.
-Because the target
+the free function `bar` issues a direct call.
-is known at compile time, the compiler can inline it, propagate
-constants, and optimize across the call boundary.

 ```asm
 bar(Base*):